irusri/geniesys/docs/plugins/genelist.md

 *Creating Primary tables*

 ..
-Attention:: You do not need to create following tables separately, instead use [this script](https://raw.githubusercontent.com/irusri/scripts/master/dump.sql) to create all tables at once.
+Note:: You do not need to create following tables separately, instead use [this script](https://raw.githubusercontent.com/irusri/scripts/master/dump.sql) to create all tables at once.
 Then move to oading data into Primary tables section!

 ```shell
 #Create transcript_info table